EXPLORING BOTSWANA ON A SELF-DRIVE SAFARI ITINERARY

 Botswana is not a cheap destination to visit, therefore if you want to visit on a budget just like me, be prepared to have to start planning your trip well in advance in order to book your accommodation (good luck with that!), book your car and start to study the maps, since you will be driving on very remote and isolated areas.
 You need at least to feel somehow familiar with the region you will be driving.

-I truly recommend anyone to go on a trip to Botswana, and if you are convinced, continue reading as I prepared the whole RESOURCES section here for you!
+I truly recommend anyone to go on a trip to Botswana, and if you are convinced, continue reading as I prepared the whole BOTSWANA TRIP PLANNING section here for you!

 PLANNING A TRIP TO BOTSWANA

 If you are going to travel to Botswana, pre-planning, research, and understanding what you are looking for in a destination will help make your travels far more successful and safe.
-Here is some further information I think you might need to plan your self-drive safari in Botswana itinerary.
+Here is some further information I think you might need to plan your Botswana self-drive safari itinerary.

 For planning my trip to Botswana I used the Lonely Planet guidebook, which contains helpful information.